Many people take medicines every day. You might need to take medicine for an infection or to treat a chronic (long-term) illness.

 - Take time to understand the purpose of your medicine.

-- Ask questions when you don't know the meaning of related words, or when instructions aren't clear.
+- Ask your provider questions when you do not know the meaning of medical words, or when instructions aren't clear.
 And write down the answers to your questions.

-- Bring a family member or friend to the pharmacy or to your doctor's visits to help you retain the information you are given.
+- Bring a family member or friend to the pharmacy or to your doctor's visits to help you remember or write down the information you are given.

 When your doctor prescribes a medicine, find out about it.
 Ask questions, such as: